Assisting Clients With Asylum Applications

 - Members of the Falun Gong

 - Political refugees from Cuba, Sierra Leone, Turkmenistan, Columbia, the Philippines, Eritrea, Ethiopia, Somalia, Pakistan, Kazakhstan, the Russian Federation and Tibet

 - Members of Burma’s (Myanmar) National League for Democracy

 Proving The Threat To You And Your Family

-In order to be granted asylum, the government must be convinced you or your family would be placed in great danger if you returned to your home country.
+In order to be granted asylum, the government must be convinced you or your family would be placed in great danger if you were returned to your home country.
 The U.S. government is well-informed regarding human rights abuses and the actions of oppressive governments throughout the world.
-However, asylum is not granted simply because an individual would be returned to a land ruled by an oppressive government; rather, asylum is granted when there is proof that your government would actually seek you out to harm or kill you simply because you are a political dissident or member of a group that is persecuted in your home country.
+However, asylum is not granted simply because an individual would be returned to a land ruled by an oppressive government; rather, asylum is granted when there is proof that your government would be unable or unwilling to protect you as a political dissident or member of a group that is persecuted in your home country.

 Contact Bean, Lloyd, Mukherji, & Taylor, LLP Today For More Information